Universal simplicial complexes inspired by toric topology: Universal Simplicial Complexes and Buchstaber Invariant

-Finding explicit values of Buchstaber numbers for a given simplicial complex $K$ is an important open problem in toric topology and for a general case we know only some estimates of these numbers.
-A sequence $\{L^i, i=1, 2, \ldots\}$ of simplicial complexes is called an \textit{increasing sequence} if for every $i$ and $j$ such that $i<j$ there is a nondegenerate simplicial map $f\colon L^i\rightarrow L^j$.
-Here we observe that we can use Proposition~\ref{bin} to define Buchstaber number $s_{{\{L^n\}}} (K)$ for any increasing sequence of simplicial complexes $\{L^n\}$ instead of $\{K(\F_2^n)\}$ or $\{K({\mathbb{Z}}^n)\}$.
-For the sequence of standard simplicial complexes $\{\Delta^i\}$, we obtain $m-\gamma(K)$ as its Buchstaber number, where $\gamma (K)$ is the classical chromatic number of a simplicial complex.
-Specially, for a prime number $p$ we can consider the family $\{K(\F_p^n)\}$ and the corresponding Buchstaber invariant of $K$ is denoted by $s_{\F_p} (K)$.
-Notice that $s_{\mathbb{R}} (K)$ is $s_{\F_2} (K)$ in this notation.
-However, we do not know if there is some other meaning for numbers $s_{\F_p} (K)$ when $p\geq 3$ is a prime number.
+Finding explicit values of the Buchstaber invariants for a given simplicial complex $K$ is an important open problem in toric topology and in general only some estimates of these invariants are known.
+A sequence $\{L^i\}_{i\in\N}$ of simplicial complexes is called an \textit{increasing sequence} if for every $i$ and $j$ such that $i<j$ there is a nondegenerate simplicial map $f\colon L^i\rightarrow L^j$.
+Observe that Proposition~\ref{bin} can be used to define the Buchstaber invariant $s_{{\{L^n\}}} (K)$ for any increasing sequence of simplicial complexes $\{L^n\}$ instead of $\{K(\F_2^n)\}$ or $\{K({\mathbb{Z}}^n)\}$.
+For the sequence of standard simplicial complexes $\{\Delta^i\}$, the Buchstaber invariants are $m-\gamma(K)$, where $\gamma (K)$ is the classical chromatic number of a simplicial complex.
+In particular, for a prime number $p$ the family $\{K(\F_p^n)\}$ can be considered which allows for the following definition.